Optical Express: Operations

 The Optical Express group of companies formerly operated in a range of healthcare services including the optical and cosmetic industries under the brand names Optical Express, The Dental Clinic, The Cosmetic Clinic and Bridgewater Hospital.
-The company now focuses follow on optical and refractive treatments.
+The company now focuses on refractive treatments and is the largest private provider in the UK and Ireland.

+In late 2022 the Optical Express clinics in Glasgow, Dundee and Inverness were each rated “Exceptional” following inspections by HIS (Healthcare Improvement Scotland).
+In November 2022 the Birmingham Clinic received an “outstanding” rating from the CQC (Care Quality Commission).

+In January 2023 the Optical Express clinic in Aberdeen was also rated “exceptional” by HIS.

 The group was founded in 1991 by David Moulsdale with one Optical Express branch based in Leith, Edinburgh.
 The company grew steadily following its establishment, acquiring the 11 stores of Remocker Shapiro in 1995, and the 65 stores of Specialeyes PLC in 1997.
 These were followed in 2001 by 34 stores from Co-op Eyecare, and 14 more Scottish stores from Specdeals in 2002.

 Optical Express entered the refractive eye surgery market in 2002 when it acquired The Health Clinic which offered general ophthalmic procedures across slightly less than 20 locations in the UK.
 In 2004 it acquired the ophthalmic treatment assets of Boots Group plc from nine sites in the UK.
 As a result of the acquisitions, the 700 employees were transferred to Optical Express bringing the total number of employees to 2,300 for Optical Express.
 The company did not acquire Boots' other optician assets.

 In 2004, Optical Express acquired two Free Vision Euro Eyes laser vision correction clinics in Amsterdam and The Hague, marking the first large-scale UK optical chain to extend its laser vision correction business in the Netherlands.
 Optical Express acquired the dentistry and laser eye surgery services of Alliance Boots in 2005, trading under the name 'The Dental Clinic'.
 These assets were sold in 2013.